-The newborn calf has received her feeding of 4 quarts of high quality, clean colostrum within three hours of birth.
+The newborn calf receives her feeding of 4 quarts of high quality, clean and fresh colostrum within three hours after birth.
 This should provide both the immunity and energy needed for a successful launch in life.
-But are we providing enough energy after the colostrum feedings to support growth and continued development of her immune system?
+But are we providing enough energy after the colostrum feedings to support healthy calves through growth and continued development of her immune system?

-Do you see how the requirement numbers get higher as the temperatures drop?
+Do you see how the requirement numbers get higher as the temperatures drop in cold weather?
 Four-quart feedings, delivered at least twice daily, may be the calf’s best friend as they grow, allowing the calf to meet requirements for both maintenance and growth.
 If we think about this pictorially, do the two calves below have the same maintenance needs?

-One key consideration when increasing milk (or milk replacer) feeding volumes is the ability to feed different volumes of milk to different calves.
+One key consideration when increasing milk (or calf milk replacer) feeding volumes is the ability to feed different volumes of milk to different bottle-feeding calves.
 Many calf caregivers use a step-up approach to the 4-quart feedings, following with a step-down in quantity fed as calves approach weaning.
 One such example comes from Mikayla Bullman, calf feeder at Fisher-Clark Dairy Farm in Wisconsin, as seen on the Vita Plus website.
-The farm’s program follows:
+The farm’s program follows the feeding chart below:

 I know some dairies that are offering the 4-quart feedings by day 10 and others that deliver the milk in 3 daily feedings, rather than two.
 There is no perfect system to deliver the feed and it is best to discuss with your calf care team and nutritionist to determine what best suits your farm’s situation, but there are some key points to keep in mind to avoid the concern of a hungry calf:

 Be sure to feed consistent volumes of milk at each feeding.
 Often calf raisers will mark individual or groups of calves to indicate the specific amount to be fed.
 Sometimes this is accomplished with colored bands fastened to hutch fences or bottle feeders.